rsdoiel/antenna/planet.md

 ---

-## US court blocks Trump's tariffs from going into effect
+## US appeals court temporarily reinstates Trump's tariffs

 date: 2025-05-29, from: RTÉ News

-A US trade court has blocked President Donald Trump's tariffs from going into effect in a sweeping ruling that the president overstepped his authority by imposing across the board duties on imports from nations that sell more to the United States than they buy.
+A US federal appeals court has reinstated the most sweeping of President Donald Trump's tariffs, a day after a trade court had ruled he had exceeded his authority in imposing the duties and had ordered an immediate block on them.

 <br>